-The Honorable Gary Moore Judge-Executive, Boone County, KY First Vice President National Association of Counties 660 North Capitol St, NW, Suite 400 Washington, DC 20001 tention that have emerged in discussion of the 50hamber of Commerce and the Council of State its to refrain from converting public health and ld further challenges for businesses to reopen. should be generally consistent across federal, state, by some to impose new regulatory requirements re is no playbook for reopening millions of ..
-Yet those in favor of a regulatory approach bok of regulations.
+On behalf of businesses of all sizes and across all industries in the United States that we are privileged to represent as chambers of commerce, we are writing to thank the Administration, the National tention that have emerged in discussion of the 50hamber of Commerce and the Council of State its to refrain from converting public health and Id further challenges for businesses to reopen. should be generally consistent across federal, state, by some to impose new regulatory requirements re is no playbook for reopening millions of :.
+Yet those in favor of a regulatory approach pok of regulations.
 For instance, they could issue employee using the wrong mask, or two employees impossible when talking about adapting safety pach will prevent businesses from making the eir workplaces are as safe as possible.
-A heavyult for safety measures to be quickly adjusted to e already learned from the thousands of essential down orders.
-In each of our communities, I ways to protect the health of their employees and ation as additional businesses reopen.
+A heavyult for safety measures to be quickly adjusted to avirus.

+e already learned from the thousands of essential :down orders.
+In each of our communities. ways to protect the health of their employees and ation as additional businesses reopen.

-The Honorable Larry Johnson Commissioner, DeKalb County, GA Second Vice President National Association of Counties 660 North Capitol St, NW, Suite 400 Washington, DC 20001 e of Mayors, and the National Council of County sening of the economy.
-The American business quire that we all undertake measures to reduce a do our part.
-Make no mistake, employers want to ork of differing and in some cases contradictory al direction.
-While recognizing that guidance should s will make it easier for employers to implement the public by creating consistent expectations.
-For keep tables ten feet apart and limit occupancy to ables only have to be six feet apart and capacity is eopening will happen at a different pace throughout referable if the guidance from state and local rhich will speed the safe reopening.
+ork of differing and in some cases contradictory al direction.
+While recognizing that guidance should s will make it easier for employers to implement 1 the public by creating consistent expectations.
+For keep tables ten feet apart and limit occupancy to ables only have to be six feet apart and capacity is eopening will happen at a different pace throughout referable if the guidance from state and local vhich will speed the safe reopening.